Compression Garments for Lipoedema

 - Garments are usually applied first thing in the morning and taken off in the evening.

-- According to the NHS, anyone prescribed with compression stockings should have their legs remeasured and garments replaced every four to six months.
+- According to the NHS, anyone prescribed with compression stockings should have their legs re-measured and garments replaced every four to six months.

 - It’s time to get a replacement if you find loose threads or holes, or if you have lost or gained weight, and if the garments feel too loose or too tight.
 Do not wear your hosiery if it is causing your skin to mark excessively or is causing any numbness or is uncomfortable.

 - Two garments will be required – one to wear and one to wash.
 Always check the manufacturer’s washing instructions, which usually recommend a lower temperature and hand-wash cycle with no fabric conditioner.
-The compressive properties of the garment can be affected if incorrectly washed.
+The compressive properties of the garment can be altered if incorrectly washed.

 - There are different specialist postal prescription services which stock various garments in an array of colours.
 If you choose to use one of these companies, they can explain how to set up repeat prescriptions to enable you to have compression delivered to your home.